Search for

 23 June 1985 - Air India Flight 182

 The deadliest terror attack of any kind prior to September 11 was Air India 182, a flight from Montréal to London to Delhi to Bombay.
 The Boeing 747 carried a total of 329 (307 passengers, 22 crew) when it disappeared over the Atlantic Ocean south of Ireland.
 A bomb located in the forward cargo hold had detonated at an altitude of 31,000 feet (9,500 m) causing rapid decompression and break-up of the plane.
 A second bomb was also to be transferred aboard Air India Flight 301, scheduled to carry 177 passengers from Tokyo to Bangkok.
 However, this bomb exploded at the Tokyo airport killing two baggage handlers and injuring four others.
 The attacks were blamed on a Sikh separatist group called Babbar Khalsa, but only one person was convicted for the attack after almost 20 years of investigation and prosecution by Canadian authorities.
-Bomber Inderjit Singh Reyat had his sentence reduced to just five years in prison in exchange for testimony against other alleged plotters, but he faces additional charges for perjury.
+Bomber Inderjit Singh Reyat had his prison term reduced to just five years in exchange for testimony against other alleged plotters, but he was later sentenced to another nine years for perjury.

 Right front door of Air India 182 recovered from the ocean floor